(c) Graphic: Körber-Stiftung

 eCommemoration Convention 2023 – Bridging analogue and digital worlds

-In 2023, we will again bring together international historians, memory workers, digital pioneers and creative minds.
-This year, the eCommemoration Convention specifically aims to create and explore bridges between analogue and digital worlds.
-Various panels, hands-on digital experiences and creative exchange will again form the centre of this two-day interdisciplinary convention, which will take place on 28 and 29 September 2023 in Hamburg.
+In 2023, we again brought together international historians, memory workers, digital pioneers and creative minds.
+This year, the eCommemoration Convention specifically aimed to create and explore bridges between analogue and digital worlds.
+Various panels, hands-on digital experiences and creative exchange again formed the centre of this two-day interdisciplinary convention, which took place on 28 and 29 September 2023 in Hamburg.

 This year’s mission